AMReX-Codes/amrex/Docs/sphinx/source/GettingStarted.rst

 -----------------

 You build the code in the amrex/Tutorials/Basic/HelloWorld_C/ directory.
-Typing make will start the compilation process and result in an executable named main3d.gnu.DEBUG.ex.
-The name shows that the GNU compiler with debug options set by  is used.
+Typing ``make`` will start the compilation process and result in an executable named ``main3d.gnu.DEBUG.ex``.
+The name shows that the GNU compiler with debug options set by AMReX is used.
 It also shows that the executable is built for 3D.
-Although this simple example code is dimension independent, the dimension matters for all non-trivial examples.
+Although this simple example code is dimension independent, dimensionality does matter for all non-trivial examples.
 The build process can be adjusted by modifying the amrex/Tutorials/Basic/HelloWorld_C/GNUmakefile file.
 More details on how to build AMReX can be found in :ref:`BuildingAMReX`.